bmcmahen/portfolio/content/blog/using-spacer-in-swiftui/index.md

 If you're coming from a web background like me, the SwiftUI primitives for handling layouts will seem rather... primitive.
 Really, you have `HStack`, `VStack`, `Spacer` and not much more.
 Using `Spacer` might even remind you of hacking layouts together using `br` tags in html.

 But it's a testament to SwiftUI's design that so much can be accomplished with these three views.
-Let's explore how to combine them to create differrent layouts.
+Let's explore how to combine them to create different layouts.

 #### Basic usage of Spacer